 During the proceedings of this case no evidence has emerged about the regulatory status of CWM.
-As indicated earlier, MPM provided no details about Inter-Alliance, and in its submissions only referred to the alleged links between CWM and Trafalgar.
+As indicated earlier, MPM provided no details about ICCS, and in its submissions only referred to the alleged links between CWM and Trafalgar.
 MPM only provided a copy of the authorisations issued to Trafalgar International GmbH in Germany which just indicated that Trafalgar (and not CWM) held an authorisation as at 05.02.2016 as 'Investment intermediary' and 'Insurance intermediary and insurance consultant' from IHK Frankfurt am Main, the Chamber of Commerce and Industry in Frankfurt with the 'Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'.

-With respect to authorisations issued by IHK, the Arbiter makes reference to Case 068/2018 and Case 172/2018 against MPM, in which replies issued by
+With respect to authorisations issued by IHK, the Arbiter makes reference to Case 068/2018 in the name of Gregory William Wallsworth and Case 172/2018 in the name of Roger Gordon Gent against MPM in which replies issued by IHK

-&lt;sup>38 Emphasis added by the Arbiter.
+&lt;sup>41 Emphasis added by the Arbiter.